Yod Calculator

 Start with the apex's sign and house.
 The sign tells you how the Yod's adjustments show up (cautious if Capricorn, emotional if Cancer, analytical if Virgo).
 The house tells you where in life (career, relationships, body, home).

 Then look at what the apex planet rules in the chart.
-A Saturn apex quincunx Venus and Mars points to delays in the areas Saturn governs by house.
-A Moon apex reveals emotional recalibrations around the mother, home, or feeling-life.
+A Saturn apex quincunx Venus and Mars may describe slower integration around Saturn's topics by house.
+A Moon apex can point the adjustment work toward feeling-life, home patterns, or body rhythm, depending on the rest of the chart.

 What This Calculator Actually Checks